-In the Solar division, the Company had two successful cases in the first few months of 2016.
-The Nadrensee project (about 9 MWp) obtained its financial commitment, having emerged as one of the winners from the first German auction round for PV ground-mounted solar arrays in the spring of 2015.
-Construction of the solar park began in early summer.
+In the Solar business, Energiekontor has been awarded two projects in the auctioning procedure.
+The first one, the Nadrensee project (about 9 MWp), which emerged as one of the winners from the first German auction round for PV ground-mounted solar arrays in the spring of 2015, was commissioned and sold to an investor in the late summer.